Haknazarkz/winner/README.md

 The our main goal is to help students **understand** the university environment and to **quickly** master the environment.

 What opportunities does our project provide:
-  * Teacher ratings - in the open access will be a rating of teachers for understanding the situationю
+  * Teacher ratings - in the open access will be a rating of teachers for understanding the situation.
   * Retake analysis - analysis of student retakes and understanding the dangers of lessons.
   * Teacher schedule - you will have access to the teacher's schedule so that you can supplement your knowledge with the teacher in your free time.